 The Alaska Lounge at Anchorage airport (formerly known as the Alaska Airlines Board Room) has a unique twist: it’s the sole airline lounge not only at Anchorage airport, but also in the whole state of Alaska.
-The club welcomes Alaska Airlines’ First Class passengers (upgrades excluded), Priority Pass members, and Alaska Lounge members.
+The club welcomes Alaska Airlines’ First Class passengers (upgrades excluded) and Alaska Lounge members.
 Several airlines also contract the Alaska Lounge for their own passengers.

 The Alaska Lounge is located in Concourse C, on the upper level.
 The location is convenient to the Alaska gates, although a bit further Concourses A and B, so allocate time to reach your gate accordingly.